BundetMan/BundetMan/README.md

 - 🌱 Currently advancing my skills in Laravel and exploring Spring Boot.
 - 🔭 Working with React (Vite), Slim PHP, and building APIs.
-- 💬 Feel free to ask me about React, PHP backend, Java, or .NET Core.
+- 💬 Feel free to ask me about React, PHP backend, Laravel, Java, or .NET Core.
 - 📫 How to reach me: namebundet2020@gmail.com

 ---